 Hello All, my name is Lucy Codoceo and I was born and raised in Antofagasta Chile, all the way back to high school I started working with kids, this initial experience led me on the path to study Educacion Parvularia (Early Childhood Education) at the Universidad De Antofagasta.
 Since graduating as an Early Childhood Educator I have been in field for 17 years.
 I came to the US in 2010 to follow my dreams and live and work in the United States.
 Pine Village granted me the opportunity in 2013 as one of the Toddler Teachers, then in 2015 I started to teach preschool.
 Teaching is my whole life, I even worked in the Saturday program at Pine Village for almost 4 years.
 I worked with amazing teachers from Pine Village and it has been a wonderful opportunity to teach and get to know all different kind of children.

 Working with kids is an amazing experience.
 Knowing that you as an educator are helping them grow and be a crucial part of their life’s development is one of the most beautiful and magical feelings.
-In 2019, I became the director of the Pine Village Needham location, now almost two years, it has so far been a great adventure and learning experience, and feel I have grown as a person and as an educator.
+In 2019, I became the director of the Pine Village Needham location and it has so far been a great adventure and learning experience, and feel I have grown as a person and as an educator.

 What makes the Needham school location special?